Mohri Pur

 Mohri Pur is a town situated in Kabirwala Tehsil, Khanewal District in southern Punjab, Pakistan.
 It is named after a person named "Baba Mohri", who first came to the area long ago.

-Before the 1947 partition, Muslims, Hindus, and others lived in Mohri Pur, but since the creation of Pakistan only Muslims have lived there.
+Before the 1947 partition of India, besides Muslims, some Hindus, and followers of other faiths lived in Mohri Pur, but since the creation of Pakistan only Muslims have lived there.
 The population was approximately 18,000-25,000 at the end of 2017.
 The town has some private facilities, including schools and medical clinics.
 The literacy rate is more than 50%, higher in neighbouring areas.
 Most youth have at least a high school education.